garu/scala-for-perl5-programmers/README.md

   21 + 34
 ```

 This will avoid weird compile-time errors while still letting you tidy your code.
+If you're familiar with JavaScript you've probably run into similar problems due to newlines being a statement separator.

 ### Manipulating variables